openhab/org.openhab.binding.zwave/doc/linear/wapirz_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-Open the motion detector case to “wake” the unit.
+<p&gtOpen the motion detector case to “wake” the unit. </p&gt

 ## Channels